intellectix/EDC-Documentation/docs/roles.md

 sidebar_label: Roles [Pro]
 ---

 Roles allow the EDC to provide real-time permissioning to the data that users can access.
-By default, no data is allowed to be access from the database until a permission has been added.
+By default, no data is allowed to be accessed from the database until a permission has been added.
 In addition, the permissions can be broken down to the column level within tables.
 For example, assume there is a database with a User table which contains the following fields:

 ```c#
 public class Users